sp3694/p8105_hw2_sp3694/HW2.md

   left_join(unemployment, by = c("year", "month"))
 ```

+#### Pols, SNP, and Unemployment Data Description

-There are 822 observations, and there are 11 columns. \#\# Problem 3
+There are 822 observations, and there are 11 columns.
+The range of the
+years is from 1947 to 2015.
+The dataset contains the following
+variables: year, month, gov\_gop, sen\_gop, rep\_gop, gov\_dem,
+sen\_dem, rep\_dem, president, close, rate.

+## Problem 3

 ### *Popular Baby Names Data*